 It’s also important to know and understand the different content assets that work well in the different parts of the buyer’s journey.

 6. Distribute across OSEP channels

-OSEP channels stand for the Owned, Shared, Earned, and Paid media and is a useful tool for planning how an organization can use different forms of media to execute an integrated campaign as well as to attain its organizational goals.
+OSEP channels stand for the Owned, Shared, Earned, and Paid media and is a useful tool for planning how an organisation can use different forms of media to execute an integrated campaign as well as to attain its organisational goals.